rpmuller/ePubs/WP1.md

 Most of Plato's dialogues are supposed by him to take place during the time of Pericles, and they give an agreeable picture of life among the rich.
-Plato belonged to an aristocratic Athenian family, and grew up in the tradition of the perioil before war and democracy had destroyed the wealth and security of the upper classes.
+Plato belonged to an aristocratic Athenian family, and grew up in the tradition of the period before war and democracy had destroyed the wealth and security of the upper classes.
 His young men, who have no need to work, spend most of their leisure in the pursuit of science and mathematics and